 This course examines the cultural and historical factors and processes that affect the development of marital, familial, and other close relationships across the life course.

 The study of the parent-child relationship, and the impact of that relationship on the development of both children and parents.
+This course may be offered in an online format.
 Prerequisite: one of: HDF 100, EDU 280, or PSY 220.

 Required Courses I

 Human sexual development throughout the life cycle.
 Emphasis on understanding and acceptance of self as a sexually functioning person.
 Identical to WGS 213.
 Credit may not be earned in more than one of these courses.
 This course may be offered in an online format.
 (University Program IV-A: Studies in Discrimination)